-Admissions/Academic Standards and Financial Aid
+Admissions/Academic Standards and Financial Aid.
 This committee consists of the following:

 - 1. Eight voting members:

 - a.
 Five faculty members appointed by the EC to serve under a system of rotation

 - b.
-Associate Vice President for Student Success
+Associate Vice President for Student Development

 - c.
 Director of Admissions

 - d.
 Director of Financial Aid.

 - 2. Ex officio non-voting members include:

 - a.
 Director of Student Support Services

 - b.
-Registrar
+Registrar, who serves as chair

 - c.
-Representative from Athletics
+Director of Advising

 - d.
 Director of Student Persistence

-- e.
+e.
 Dean of Adult and Graduate Studies